-Borje Darpo, MD, PhD, Chief Scientific Officer Cardiac Safety, Clario, 3750 Monroe Ave., Suite 600, Pittsford, NY 14534 Email: borje.darpo@telia.com analysis or intersection-union test as the primary basis for decisions to classify the risk of a drug."
-Also, under Important Considerations, the E14 states that: "2) Efficient concentration-response analysis using data acquired in studies with other purposes requires as much quality control as is needed for a dedicated study.
-This includes robust, high-quality Electrocardiogram (ECG) recording and analysis sufficient to support a valid assay for ECG intervals (see E14 and Q&A #1);" and "4) If there are data characterizing the response at a sufficiently high multiple of the clinically relevant exposure (see E14 Section 2.2.2), a separate positive control would not be necessary."
-Finally, under Decision-making, the E14 states that: "When using a concentration-response analysis as the primary basis for decisions to classify the risk of a drug, the upper bound of the two-sided 90% confidence interval for the QTc effect of a drug treatment as estimated by exposure-response analysis should be <10 ms at the highest clinically relevant exposure to conclude that an expanded ECG safety evaluation during later stages of drug development is not needed."
-(See E14, Section 2.2.4 and Q&A #7.)
+The 2015 revision of the ICH E14 Q&A document ^{1,2} was the result of an increasing confidence among regulators and sponsors in regard to using concentration-QTc (C-QTc) analysis to exclude small drug-induced effects on the QTc interval at the threshold of regulatory concern (10 msec)^{3,4}.
+In addition, the IQ-CSRC study, conducted in collaboration between FDA, sponsors and the Cardiac Safety Research consortium (CSRC) and with full insight from other regulators, demonstrated that a study with only 9 subjects on active and 6 on placebo was able to detect and to exclude a QTc effect at this level, provided that sufficiently high doses of the drug were administered 5-7.
+Based on this, the revised Question 5.1 (Use of Concentration Response Modeling of QTc Data) in the E14 revision state that (extracted parts): Concentration-response analysis, in which all available data across all doses are used to characterize the potential for a drug to influence QTc, can serve as an alternative to the by-time-point analysis or intersection-union test as the primary basis for decisions to classify the risk of a drug.
+Under Important considerations: 2) Efficient concentration-response analysis using data acquired in studies with other purposes requires as much quality control as is needed for a dedicated study.
+This includes robust, high-quality Electrocardiogram (ECG) recording and analysis sufficient to support a valid assay for ECG intervals (see E14 and Q&A #1); 4) If there are data characterizing the response at a sufficiently high multiple of the clinically relevant exposure (see E14 section 2.2.2), a separate positive control would not be necessary.
+Finally, under Decision-making: When using a concentration-response analysis as the primary basis for decisions to classify the risk of a drug, the upper bound of the two-sided 90% confidence interval for the QTc effect of a drug treatment as estimated by exposure-response analysis should be <10 ms at the highest clinically relevant exposure to conclude that an expanded ECG safety evaluation during later stages of drug development is not needed.
+(See E14, section 2.2.4 and Q&A #7).